dashingsoft/pyarmor/docs/questions.rst

 - Check :doc:`reference/errors`

+- If you have trouble in pack, check :doc:`topic/repack` first

 - If you have trouble in :term:`RFT Mode`, check :ref:`using rftmode` first

 - If you have trouble in :term:`BCC Mode`, check :ref:`using bccmode` first